 What is CBD Oil?

-Cannabidiol oil (CBD oil) is an extract of the cannabis plant with a number of health benefits.
+Cannabidiol oil (CBD oil) is an extract of the cannabis plant with a number of wellness benefits.
 It is a type of cannabinoid, a group of compounds that interact with cannabinoid receptors spread throughout our body.
 These receptors are all part of an important control and regulatory system known as the endocannabinoid system (ECS).

 So why is the ECS important?
 Well, as the researcher Vincenzo Di Marzo stated, the ECS primary functions are: “relax, eat, sleep, forget, and protect.”
 In other words, the ECS keeps our bodies balanced and our natural rhythms functioning properly by regulating: